Philip the Good

 Died aged 80

-Philip the Good (French: Philippe le Bon, Dutch: Filips de Goede; 31 July 1396 – 15 June 1467) was Duke of Burgundy as Philip III from 1419 until his death.
-He was a member of a cadet line of the Valois dynasty, to which all the 15th-century kings of France belonged.
-During his reign, Burgundy reached the apex of its prosperity and prestige and became a leading center of the arts.
-Philip is known in history for his administrative reforms, his patronage of Flemish artists such as Jan van Eyck and Franco-Flemish composers such as Gilles Binchois, and the capture of Joan of Arc.
-In political affairs, he alternated between alliances with the English and the French in an attempt to improve his dynasty's position.
-As ruler of Flanders, Brabant, Limburg, Artois, Hainaut, Holland, Zeeland, Friesland and Namur, he played an important role in the history of the Low Countries.DbPedia
+Philip the Good (French: Philippe le Bon; Dutch: Filips de Goede; 31 July 1396 – 15 June 1467) was Duke of Burgundy from 1419 until his death.
+He was a member of a cadet line of the Valois dynasty, to which all 15th-century kings of France belonged.
+During his reign, the Burgundian State reached the apex of its prosperity and prestige, and became a leading centre of the arts.
+Philip is known in history for his administrative reforms, his patronage of Flemish artists such as van Eyck and Franco-Flemish composers such as Guillaume Du Fay, and the capture of Joan of Arc and turning her over to the English, who tried and executed her.
+In political affairs, he alternated between alliances with the English and the French in an attempt to improve his dynasty's powerbase.
+Additionally, as ruler of Flanders, Brabant, Limburg, Artois, Hainaut, Holland, Luxembourg, Zeeland, Friesland and Namur, he played an important role in the history of the Low Countries.DbPedia

 Commemorated on 1 plaque